Determinantal Sieving: Preliminaries

 \item A \emph{partition matroid} $M=(V,\cI)$ is defined by a partition $V=V_1 \cup \ldots \cup V_d$ of the ground set and a list of capacities $(c_i)_{i=1}^d$.
 A set $S \subseteq V$ is independent if and only if $|S \cap V_i| \leq c_i$ for every $i \in [d]$.

 \item Given an undirected graph $G=(V,E)$, the \emph{graphic matroid} of $G$ is a matroid $M=(E,\cI)$ where a set $F \subseteq E$ is independent if and only if it is acyclic.
-The \emph{cographic matroid} of $G$ is a matroid $M=(E,\cI)$ where a set $F \subseteq E$ is independent if and only if it preserves connectivity (i.e., $G$ and $G-F$ have the same connected components). \item Let $G=(U \cup V,E)$ be a bipartite graph.
+The \emph{cographic matroid} of $G$ is a matroid $M=(E,\cI)$ where a set $F \subseteq E$ is independent if and only if its deletion preserves connectivity (i.e., $G$ and $G-F$ have the same connected components).
+Graphic and co-graphic matroids are representable over every field~\cite{OxleyBook}.

+\item Let $G=(U \cup V,E)$ be a bipartite graph.
 The \emph{transversal matroid} of $G$ is the matroid $M=(V,\cI)$ where a set $S \subseteq V$ is independent if and only if it is matchable in $G$. \item Let $G=(V,E)$ be a digraph and $T \subseteq V$ a set of terminals.
 A set $S \subseteq V$ is \emph{linked} to $T$ if there is a collection of $|S|$ pairwise vertex-disjoint paths from $S$ to $T$.
 The set of all sets $S \subseteq V$ that are linked to $T$ form a matroid called a \emph{gammoid}. \end{itemize}